parsonjd/tech-blog/README.md

 ## Usage

 Run nodemon server to connect to the database and start the server.
 The site is user friendly and easy to navigate.
+Click here for link to deployed application: [tech-blog] (https://tech-blog-jdp.herokuapp.com/)

 [![tech-blog1.png](https://i.postimg.cc/sDWG5sh6/tech-blog1.png)](https://postimg.cc/crsJSqTw)